BRIDGE Challenge Trip

 ★APCC terminology introduction★

-Challenge Trip members: 5th grade elementary school students to 3rd year high school students selected through open recruitment.
+Members: 5th grade elementary school students to 3rd grade high school students selected through public recruitment

 Activities Overview